-Seamus O’Regan is the Minister of Veterans Affairs and Associate Minister of National Defence and the Member of Parliament for St. John’s South-Mount Pearl.
+Seamus O’Regan is the Minister of Natural Resources and the Member of Parliament for St. John’s South-Mount Pearl.

 He is best known to Canadians for his 10 years as co-host of CTV’s Canada AM.

 From St. John’s, Newfoundland, Seamus was raised in Goose Bay, Labrador.
 He studied politics at St. Francis Xavier University and University College Dublin, and marketing strategies at INSEAD, near Paris.
 He received his Master of Philosophy degree from the University of Cambridge, England.

 While working for the Government of Newfoundland and Labrador, Seamus worked for the Minister of Justice and as well for the Premier as Senior Policy Advisor.

 In 1999, he was named one of Maclean’s Magazine’s “100 Young Canadians to Watch” and has been twice nominated for a Gemini Award.
 In 2007, he became the first journalist to be named to Canada’s Top 40 Under 40.

 In 2012, Seamus was named Bell Let’s Talk Ambassador, alongside Clara Hughes, with the aim of removing the stigma of mental illness through greater communication and understanding.
 He moderated a forum on mental health and creativity at Rideau Hall, hosted by Her Excellency, Sharon Johnston.